 Appendix A

+The consultant will number the projects in order of preference.
 A staffing plan identifying the key project personnel (including titles, education, certifications, and work experience) and the respective roles and responsibilities for the project.

 Appendix B

 Project Specific QC/QA plan including checklists, persons, responsibilities, proposed submittals and reviews, and DOT response timelines.
 The QC/QA plan will be reviewed by the NDDOT and become part of the project after the contract has been signed.